cobbzilla/mobiletto/README.md

 * `s3`: read/write an Amazon S3 bucket
 * `local`: read/write to local filesystem

+## mobiletto-cli
+Mobiletto is intended to be used as a library by other JavaScript code.

+To work with mobiletto at the command-line, use [mobiletto-cli](https://www.npmjs.com/package/mobiletto-cli)

 ### Source
 * [Mobiletto on GitHub](https://github.com/cobbzilla/mobiletto)
 * [Mobiletto on npm](https://www.npmjs.com/package/mobiletto)